 SKU optimization or rationalization is a process that helps you determine which product to keep on the shelf and which ones to discontinue, based on profitability.
 The process is also known as inventory optimization.

 SKU optimization helps you make smarter business decisions by providing information about which products are performing well and how much revenue each of them is contributing to your business.
-Retailers have been known to register an additional increase in sales up to 2-4% with SKU optimization.
+Retailers have been known to register increase in profits and an additional increase in sales up to 2-4% with SKU optimization.

-SKU optimization helps you enhance several areas of your business operations, including:
+SKU optimization helps you enhance the bottom line and several areas of your business operations, including:

 Enhanced inventory accuracy and shorter inventory cycle time